thivakaran-mnm/Government-Tender-Tracker-Bid-Match-Recommender/README.md

     Adjust the similarity threshold in match_tenders() function in app.py:

     threshold = 0.5  # Lower = more matches, Higher = stricter

+## Conclusion

+The Government Tender Tracker & Bid Matching App simplifies the process of identifying and tracking government tenders that match a company's profile.
+By leveraging Selenium for web scraping, Sentence Transformers for text similarity matching, and Streamlit for a user-friendly interface, this application provides a seamless experience for businesses to stay informed about relevant tenders.

+The project automates tender data collection, performs intelligent matching using NLP, and sends email notifications for tenders that align with the company’s interests.
+With an easy-to-use web interface, users can upload their company profiles and receive real-time alerts about suitable tenders, saving time and improving efficiency.

+This app is a powerful tool for businesses looking to engage with government procurement opportunities, helping them stay ahead in the bidding process.